 We have two Advisory Councils.
 The Senior Advisory Council is made up of 20 members.
 The Disability Advisory Council is made up of 15 members.
 Both councils offer guidance to NorthWest Senior and Disability Services (NWSDS).

 We write an Area Plan every four years.
 It offers an overview of the planned professional services under contract by NorthWest Senior and Disability Services and the state of Oregon.
-Read the entire area plan.
+Read our brief overview of the Area Plan in Russian, English, or Spanish or click on the link in the heading to read the entire plan.

 To be an innovative, nationally recognized leader.